agrawal-rohit/grimoire/templates/typescript/package/shared/CONTRIBUTING.mustache.md

 2. Publishes to npm with the appropriate tag (`latest`, `rc`, `beta`, or `alpha`)
 3. Creates a GitHub Release with a changelog generated from the conventional commits using [git-cliff](https://git-cliff.org/)
 4. Opens a pull request with the updated package version back into the `main` branch.

-### Things to Remember

-- Keep `package.json` version at `0.0.0` in the repo — never bump it manually
-- Don't commit version changes — CI handles that during release
-- Tag format matters: `v1.2.3` for stable, `v1.2.3-rc.1` for pre-releases
-- [npm trusted publishing](https://docs.npmjs.com/trusted-publishers) must be configured on npmjs.com (see repository settings for details)

 ## Dependencies